 What about ultrasound tests?

 Regarding ultrasounds, a confirming ultrasound is generally done as part of your first OB visit at MWH.
-The chromosomal screening will be discussed with you and may be done at the MWH clinic or the hospital based on your risks and wishes.
+You will be offered First Trimester Screening which may be done at the MWH clinic or the hospital.
 An Anatomy Screening Ultrasound will be offered you at 20 weeks at Meriter Hospital Prenatal Diagnostics Center (they have improved technology for these detailed scans.)
 This ultrasound is helpful in assessing any anatomy issues your baby may need to be watched for, and can help localize the placenta for any delivery concerns.
 Other ultrasounds are usually done on an “as-needed” basis.
 Certain conditions of pregnancy may require repeated ultrasounds.
 Please ask us if you have questions about any ultrasounds.

 What happens in the last month of my pregnancy?